-Little Acorns Fostering achieved registration with Ofsted in January 2013.
+Little Acorns Fostering achieved registration with Ofsted in January 2013 and was rated “Outstanding” in 2017.
 Our key values lie in providing the highest possible level of care and support for our foster carers and looked after children alike.

 Little Acorns primary focus is on positive outcomes and Every Child Matters.

 Measures are taken to ensure Quality Assurance.
 These include;

 - Feedback from all service users is sought on a regular basis.